Orasund/singularis/Home.md

 * **Matter** is all around us.
 Matter is everything that we can notice using our five senses: Sight, Smell, Taste, Touch and Sound.
 * **Spirit** is the main essence of life.
 It’s in every living creature and every living plant on the planet.
 The presence of spirits can only be noticed intuitively.
 * **Knowledge** is used to create order from chaos.
-Every object contains it and some beings,like humans, can also process it.
+Every object contains it and some beings, like humans, can also process it.

 ```
 elements